Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-anomalies.md

 A Like Dove is an anomalous creature that looks like a normal dove, but pink in color.
 A Like Dove may appear when someone is thinking about how much they like you.

 A Trash Taster is an anomaly that looks like a small grey blob living in a garbage can, it eats any food scraps or leftovers given to it.

+Ushi-oni are bull-like anomalies that reside in western Japan.
+They are given sake three times per day.

 The Kyklos is a curse spread by a monster covered in flower with a large eye, anyone who looks into the eye will become the monster that infected them within one year.